eigenreza/agentic-financial-risk-assistant/deployment/kubernetes/README.md

 # Kubernetes Deployment

 This directory contains Kubernetes manifests for deploying the Agentic Financial Risk Assistant.
-The manifests are production-ready templates — substitute your container registry, domain name, and namespace before applying.
+The manifests are production-ready templates, substitute your container registry, domain name, and namespace before applying.

 ---